tobsdb/tobsdb/docs/clients/js.md

 #### `async deleteMany(table: string, where: object): TDBResponse`

-Send a deleteMany request to the tobsdb server.
+Send a deleteMany request to the TobsDB server.

 ##### Parameters: